1. Q. How long does it take?

 3. Q. What kind of truck will my vehicle be transported on?

-B. If your vehicle(s) are inoperable, salvage or oversize it will be transported on a special flatbed, which is equipped with winches to pull your vehicles onto the trailer.
+If your vehicle(s) is inoperable, salvage or oversize, it will be transported on a special flatbed which is equipped with winches to pull your vehicle(s) onto the trailer.
 All in-op or salvage units must be accessible in order for us to load it onto the transport trailer.
-If vehicle is not accessible a local towing company will be used and an additional change will be applied.
+If the vehicle is not accessible, a local towing company will be used and an additional charge will be applied.

-4. Q. What does door to door mean?
+4. Q. What does door-to-door mean?

-5. Q. What does door to terminal mean?
+5. Q. What does door-to-terminal mean?

-6. Q. What does terminal to door mean?
+6. Q. What does terminal-to-door mean?

-7. Q. What is terminal-to-terminal mean?
+7. Q. What does terminal-to-terminal mean?

-A. We require that you bring your vehicle to our secured terminal facility.
-Then we will transport your vehicle to our secured Terminal nearest you.
+We require that you bring your vehicle to our secured terminal facility at your convenience.
+We will then transport your vehicle to our secured terminal nearest you.
 You will then be required to pickup your vehicle from our secured terminal.

 8. Q. What about insurance?

-A. We understand that the automobile you drive is one of your largest investments, so making sure that investment is fully protected should be one of the most important steps in choosing a transport company.
-Southern Auto Transport is fully insured and licensed.
+We understand that the automobile you drive is one of your largest investments, so making sure that investment is fully protected should be one of the most important steps in choosing a transport company.
+Southern Auto Transport, Inc. is fully insured and licensed.
 Most companies say they are licensed and provide cargo and liability insurance, but who really knows.
 Are you just going to trust them?

 We provide our customers with proof of insurance.
 We go a step further to supply our customers with the agency's contact numbers.
 This will allow you to verify our information.

 9. Q. Will my vehicle get transported to a terminal?